neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 * Domains used for the reverse proxy must be configured on the DNS server, which is not included in this setup.

 ## 2. Configuration of the LoRaWAN Network Server (ChirpStack)
-Docker compose is used to run LoRaWAN Network Server (ChirpStack), therefore docker and docker compose should be installed on the system.
+Docker compose is used to run the LoRaWAN Network Server (ChirpStack), therefore, Docker and Docker Compose should be installed on the system.

-Installation instructions for various operating systems can be found at the following page: https://docs.docker.com/engine/install/
+Installation instructions for various operating systems can be found on the following page: https://docs.docker.com/engine/install/

-Installation example on Debian 12 using the apt repository is presented in chapter 2.1.
+An installation example for Debian 12 using the apt repository is presented in Chapter 2.1.
-Also, as mentioned in the Chapter 1, ports 22, 443, 8883, 8080, 9090 should be opened.
+Also, as mentioned in Chapter 1, ports 22, 443, 8883, 8080, and 9090 should be opened.

 ### 2.1.
 Example of Docker installation on Debian 12
-NOTE: These steps are provided only as example for Debian12. **If you are using any other operating system, e.g. Ubuntu LTS, please follow installation from the [Docker docummentation](https://docs.docker.com/engine/install/).**
+NOTE: These steps are provided only as an example for Debian 12. **If you are using any other operating system, e.g., Ubuntu, please follow the installation instructions from the [Docker documentation](https://docs.docker.com/engine/install/).**

 Uninstall old versions, if installed: